Navyayalamat/Navyayalamat/README.md

 Welcome to my GitHub!
 I'm a seasoned software developer with over a decade of experience in building scalable, user-friendly web applications.
 My expertise lies in:

-Frontend Technologies: Angular, TypeScript, ECMAScript 6, HTML5, CSS3, SASS, Bootstrap Backend Development: Ruby on Rails
+Frontend Technologies: React, Angular, TypeScript, ECMAScript 6, HTML5, CSS3, SASS, Bootstrap Backend Development: Ruby on Rails
 Development Methodologies: Agile, Scrum, Test-Driven Development (TDD) I've had the privilege of working on a variety of projects, from developing comprehensive transaction management systems to leading the migration of legacy applications to modern cloud infrastructure.
 I’m passionate about writing clean, maintainable code and creating intuitive, responsive user interfaces that enhance the overall user experience.